apolaina/test-gdc-front-alice-polaina/README.md

 The project was created using **Expo**.

-- Start the project: `npm start`
+- Start the project: `yarn start`
-- Start the project in an iOS emulator: `npm ios`
+- Start the project in an iOS emulator: `yarn ios`
-- Start the project in an Android emulator: `npm android`
+- Start the project in an Android emulator: `yarn android`